owebeeone/grip-react/README.md

 ### **Step 1: Setup the Provider**

 At the root of the application, the component tree must be wrapped with the GripProvider.
-This component makes the grok engine and the root context available to all descendant components via React's context API.1
+This component makes the grok engine and the root context available to all descendant components via React's context API.

 ```tsx
 // src/main.tsx